rob-myers/npc-cli-next/docs/blender-info.md

 ## Add Face to existing UV map

 *Maybe* just add the Face, turn off Sync mode, move the face in UV mode.

+## Shortcuts

+Can right-click on menu item and assign shortcut.

+For example, Shift+E for export GLTF.
+First time export you select the folder and hit Return.
+Subsequent times can just Shift+E then Return.